-We are pleased to announce the addition of the Netgate® SG-5100 pfSense® Security Gateway appliance, our latest Intel C3000 based appliance, which provides significant performance and engineering improvements relative to the SG-4860.
+We are pleased to announce the addition of the Netgate® SG-5100 Netgate® Security Gateway appliance with pfSense® software, our latest Intel C3000 based appliance, which provides significant performance and engineering improvements relative to the SG-4860.

 The SG-5100 is a versatile appliance ideal for managing edge security deployments in multiple segments including:

 - Managed Service Providers (MSPs) supporting SMB clients

 Aligned to fit each of these market segments, the SG-5100 delivers amazing performance with pfSense stateful packet filtering, routing and high VPN throughput on a platform with excellent cost-to-benefit ratio.

 The SG-5100 uses an embedded Intel® Atom® C3558 processor, enabling gigabit filtering performance and high VPN throughput with plenty of power left for resource intensive pfSense packages such as Snort® IDS / IPS.